 How to Navigate the Credit Card Processing Landscape

 Every middleman benefits when a card is processed.
-The design makes your business run more efficiently, but you pay a markup for each added middleman.
+The design makes your business run more efficiently, but you pay a markup for each added payment processor providing a service.
 Steer clear of the complexity and expense by choosing an all-in-one solution: one bill, one point of contact, and one support center.
 Although some companies offer these end-to-end services, they are rare.
 Keep an eye out for an integrated solution from an all-in-one provider to ensure smooth, efficient and low-cost credit card processing for your business.

 Do you have an all-in-one Merchant Account Provider?
-Where does your credit card processing provider fall in the maze?
+Where do your payment processors fall in the maze?
 Start a conversation in the comments below!